PisterLab/micromissiles-unity/docs/Simulation_Configuration_Guide.md

 - **`name`**: Name of the attack behavior.
 - **`attackBehaviorType`**: Type of attack (e.g., `DIRECT_ATTACK`).
 Must correspond to a valid and implemented attack behavior archetype.
 - **`targetPosition`**: Coordinates of the initial target position.
 The threat will seek to destroy this target.
-Often this represents the "carrier" that is being defended.
+Often, this represents the "carrier" that is being defended.
 - **`targetVelocity`**: Target's initial velocity (if applicable).
 - **`flightPlan`**: Defines waypoints and strategies for the threat's attack.